drivendataorg/scipy_proceedings/papers/drivendata/main.md

 **2021: Deep Chimpact Challenge and depth estimation**

 DrivenData partnered again with the Max Planck Institute for Evolutionary Anthropology and the Wild Chimpanzee Foundation to host the [Deep Chimpact: Depth Estimation for Wildlife Conservation](https://www.drivendata.org/competitions/82/competition-wildlife-video-depth-estimation/) challenge [@deepchimpact_competition].
-More than 300 participants competed to develop models for monocular depth estimation—inferring the distance between camera traps and wildlife appearing at various points in video footage.
+More than 300 participants competed to develop models for monocular depth estimation—inferring the distance between camera traps and wildlife appearing at various moments in video footage.
 In 2022, the second-place model from this challenge was integrated into Zamba as an inference module.

 **2024–2025: Species classification for images**